 - EOBs list only generic information, such as “office visit” or “medical service”, when sensitive care is provided.
 Sensitive care includes reproductive health care and substance abuse treatment.

 On March 30, 2018, the PATCH Act was signed into law.
 The new law will go into effect on April 1, 2019.

 Paid Family and Medical Leave, Minimum Wage Increase

 In 2018, NARAL Pro-Choice Massachusetts worked as a coalition member of Raise Up in supporting Paid Family and Medical Leave for all Massachusetts employees.
 The law creates a paid family and medical leave insurance program and raises the minimum wage to $15 over five years.
 This bill allows all parents, including those who adopt, the time to care for their children and allows everyone to care for ailing family members without the fear of financial instability.

 On June 28, 2018, Governor Charlie Baker signed this legislation into law.
 The paid family and medical leave benefits will be available starting in 2021, and the minimum wage will rise from the current rate of $11 to $15 by 2023.

 Immediately following the 2016 Presidential Election, NARAL Pro-Choice Massachusetts with the Coalition for Choice lead advocacy efforts for the ACCESS Bill.
 The bill, An Act Relative to Advancing Contraceptive Coverage and Economic Security in Our State, ensures that all insurance carriers in Massachusetts provide all FDA-approved contraceptive methods with no copay, including over-the-counter emergency contraception.
-On November 20, 2017, Governor Charlie Baker signed the ACCESS Bill into law.
-The law will go into effect on May 20, 2018.
+On November 20, 2017, the ACCESS Bill was signed into law.
+The law went into effect on May 20, 2018.